Evolution of perturbed long nonlinear plane, ring and hybrid surface waves: The 2D Boussinesq--Peregrine system and reduced models

-It can be shown that this 2D Boussinesq-Peregrine system conserves mass exactly, while momentum and energy are conserved asymptotically, see \citet{KMS,KK}.
-The integral forms for these conservation laws can be written as
+{ The 2D Boussinesq--Peregrine system conserves mass exactly, while momentum and energy are conserved asymptotically (the details of our calculations can be found in Appendix \ref{appA}).} The integral forms for these conservation laws can be written as

-respectively, where $D$ is the rectangular computation domain.
-See Appendix \ref{appB} for the details.
-In order to match the derivation of the reduced amplitude equations we choose the balance $\epsilon = \delta^2$.
-We therefore expect mass to be conserved in numerical simulations to machine precision, and for the error in momentum and energy to scale as $\epsilon^2$ and $\epsilon$, respectively, and so numerical error is expected to be negligible for sufficiently small $\epsilon$.
+respectively, where $D= \{(x, y)| x_1 \le x \le x_2, y_1 \le y \le y_2\}$ is the doubly periodic rectangular computational domain. { These results generalise the 1D results obtained by \citet{KMS,KK}.} In order to match the derivation of the reduced amplitude equations we choose the balance $\epsilon = \delta^2$. { We therefore expect mass to be conserved in numerical simulations to machine precision, while the deviations in momentum and energy should scale as $\epsilon^2$ and $\epsilon$, respectively.
+This was indeed the case in our simulations (see the discussion in Appendix \ref{appA}).
+We numerically solve the system (\ref{Bouss1})--(\ref{Bouss2}) using the pseudospectral method outlined in Appendix \ref{appB}.}